RithikaSelvakumar/Basic_Web_Apps/README.md

-Here are some of the basic beginnner friendly web projects
+Here are some of the basic beginnner friendly projects